1.2 | Picture to Burn

 Family

-Harmony, joy, beauty, and safety no surround me and my family.
+Harmony, joy, beauty, and safety surround me and my family.

 Spirituality